 Harvest Festival Seating: Set up a cozy seating area in your garden using bales of hay covered with plaid blankets.
 Enhance the setting with pumpkins and corn husks strewn around the area.
 Invite friends and family to gather for a Halloween-inspired harvest festival right in your own backyard.

 Mentioning corn and fun, have you tried playing cornboard before?

 Of course, no Halloween decoration is complete without a few pumpkins and jack-o-lanterns.

 Pumpkins are fun and easy to grow and make great additions to the summer gardens.
 But even if they were not included in spring planting, they are available for purchase at most grocery stores and nurseries during the fall.

 For variety, try mixing up pumpkin colors.
-Lumina pumpkins are bright white on the outside and orange of the inside.
+Lumina pumpkins are bright white on the outside and orange on the inside.
 These white pumpkins are elegant accents to traditional fall colors but also look great when they are carved into jack-o-lanterns.

 Jack-a-littles are tiny orange pumpkins that are perfect for indoor table décor or sitting on porch steps.

-Jarrahdale pumpkins are quite unique, with a warm green hue that compliments other orange, red, and brown Halloween garden decor nicely.
+Jarrahdale pumpkins are quite unique, with a warm green hue that compliments other orange, red, and brown Halloween decor nicely.
 Mixing these unique varieties of pumpkins is a great way to dress up the house for the autumn holidays.